 |Who are we?||Volunteer||Donate||Kids||Recipes||Thank You||D'var Torah||Kashrut||Directions|

 Judy’s Kindness Kitchen is a Sunday soup kitchen that was established in November 2004.
-Food is prepared at Congregation Beth Sholom on the East Side of Providence and is served at Crossroads Rhode Island in downtown Providence.
-Since November 2013, in addition to serving food at Crossroads, we have also been delivering food to the Emanuel House Homeless Shelter in Providence.
+Food is prepared at the Jewish Community Center at 401 Elmgrove Avenue in Providence and is delivered to Crossroads Rhode Island in downtown Providence.
+Since November 2013, in addition to delivering food to Crossroads, we have also been delivering food to the Emanuel House Homeless Shelter in Providence.
 We are an all-volunteer, nonprofit organization and we’d love to have you join us!

 According to Jewish tradition, “Ohel Avraham” (the tent of the patriarch Abraham) had four entrances, each facing one of the four directions, so that those in need would behold the promise of relief from every side.
 Judy's Kindness Kitchen seeks to emulate the example of Abraham by providing meals to our neighbors in need.